machingclee/machingclee.github.io/static/media/449-test-cases.fcb424d6.md

 echo "  4.
 Run: cd $PRISMA_PROJECT_ROOT && npx prisma migrate dev --name init"
 ```

-### TestcontainersConfiguration Class
+### The `TestcontainersConfiguration` Class
 #### Implementation

-In from line 39 to 50 we will check that if a test-container is being reused.
+From line 39-50 we will check that if a test-container is being reused.

-1. If schema exists (being reused), we simply truncate to empty all existing data.
+1. If a schema exists (testcontainer being reused), we simply truncate all tables to empty all existing data to restore our database into a fresh state.

 2. Otherwise we apply the `schema.sql` file to generate all tables.